KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tools-atom/README.md

 1. Download the file then open it and follow the prompts as they appear.
 Click **Finish** when prompted to complete the installation.

 ## Configuring Atom {#configure}
 Next, to get the most out of Atom, we need to install packages.
-The terms "package" and "plugins" are interchangable in Atom.
+The terms "package" and "plugins" are interchangeable in Atom.

 If you have ever downloaded and installed a custom font to use in your word processing program, installing plugins is similar.
-They are additional features that can be individually installed to enhance your experience.
+They are features that can be individually installed to enhance your experience.

-There are plugins that are required as part of the session and there are optional plugins you can install to add a little pizzaz in subsequent setup steps.
+There are plugins required as part of the session and there are optional plugins you can install to add a little pizzazz in subsequent setup steps.

 ### Required Packages